-Dr. Philip P. DiStefano is the Chancellor at the University of Colorado Boulder.
+Dr. Philip P. DiStefano is in his third year as the Chancellor at the University of Colorado Boulder.
 Prior to his appointment on May 5, 2009, Dr. DiStefano was the top academic officer at CU-Boulder for eight years as the Provost and Executive Vice Chancellor for Academic Affairs.
 He served as interim chancellor twice during pivotal times in the university's history.